 Easy No-Bake Cereal Bars Recipe (4 Ingredients, Kid-Friendly Treat)

-Homemade Cereal Treats
+Homemade Cereal Treats (No-Bake Marshmallow Bars Recipe)

-I didn't start eating store bought cereal bars until I was older, but they still bring a hint of nostalgia every time I eat them.
+I didn't start eating store-bought cereal bars until I was older, but they still bring a hint of nostalgia every time I eat them.

 These marshmallow cereal bars are ooey, gooey, sticky, sugary, and so nostalgic.
-Join me as I make a simple, 4-ingredient, dessert or breakfast recipe that your entire family will love.
+Join me as I make a simple, 4-ingredient dessert or breakfast recipe that your entire family will love.
 Simple ingredients, a little time consuming, but worth it in every bite.

 • Difficulty Level: Easy/Intermediate